pkardas/notes/books/go/notes.md

 - If method doesn't modify the receiver, you can _use_ a value receiver

-When a type has any pointer receiver methods, a common practice is to be consistent and use pointer receivers for all methods, even the ones that don;t modify the receiver.
+When a type has any pointer receiver methods, a common practice is to be consistent and use pointer receivers for all methods, even the ones that don't modify the receiver.

 Do not write getters/setters.
 Go encourages you to directly access a field.
 Reserve methods for business logic.